University of Sydney Revues: History

+Originally there was a single Revue performing at USYD made up of a few larger sketch performances, each sponsored by a college, individual group, or the University Dramatic Society (SUDS).
+The 1930 revue was also considered an 'inter-varsity night', and was part of a week long festival at the university called "Nunc est Bibendum".
+The revues in this first decade were loose performances in which individual acts could submit without a single producer overseeing the show, instead relying on a production staff to link the sketches for performance.
+Most of the large acts in this revue were created by the colleges.
+The Revue halted performances in 1941 due to World War II.

+In 1944, the University of Sydney Students' Representative Council formed a new Revue Committee with the purpose of revitalising the Revue.
+This led to the first Revue Society being officially formed in an attempt to better manage a group to foster a "nucleus of talent" in 1948.

-Revues at USYD began with a single "USYD Revue", which then expanded to additional shows in the 1960s, with 13 revues performing in 2017.
+Following the revival of the USYD Revue, other revues were formed during the 1960s, with 13 revues performing in 2017.
 The original four Faculty revues were made up of students from Medicine, Law, Architecture and Engineering.

 Of the revues, the largest are the Arts Revue, Science Revue, Med Revue and Law Revue.
 Engineering Revue has been staged in Manning Bar since 2006, and Commerce Revue made its debut in 2008.
 A Pharmacy Revue was planned for 2009, but was cancelled/postponed.
 The growing number of faculty revues has led to certain revues developing their own individual character, such as the Science Revue, which is known less for science specific humour, and instead for the work of its distinct troupes of singers, dancers and band, who work alongside the actors.

 Since 2013 a Best Of show, usually named University of Sydney Revue, has been staged as a part of the Sydney Comedy Festival, which is composed of the best performers and scenes from the previous season.

 With Womn's Revue first performed in 2007, and Queer Revue in 2010, the set of Identity Revues has expanded in recent years with productions including Jew Revue, POC Revue and International Revue.
 From 2016 onwards, a separate, earlier Revue Season was created for the Identity Revues during the first semester of the university calendar.

 The popularity of revues saw a decrease, with steady drops in ticket sales recorded in 2016 from the past few years.
 Lockdowns in 2020 resulted in an almost non existent 2020 revue season, which put strain on revues such as International Revue, which dissolved as a society in 2022.